apache/flink-statefun/stateful-functions-docs/docs/roadmap.rst

 Stronger-typed APIs
 ###################

-As is, the stateful functions asbtraction accepts untyped objects as messages.
+As is, the stateful functions abstraction accepts untyped objects as messages.
 We plan to add a stronger-typed API and tools to more easily implement complex behaviors and interaction protocols between multiple functions.

 Time-to-live (TTL) for Functions
 ################################